 - Teacher (Action) for didactic-oriented activities, evaluative functions, and transmitting knowledge;

-- Counselor (Relationship) to help the counselor understand their own dynamics and resolve issue affecting counseling.
+- Counselor (Relationship) to help the counselor understand their own dynamics and resolve issues affecting counseling.

-- Consultant (Insight) to provide opportunity for the counselor to develop her/his own conceptualization and plan.
+- Consultant (Insight) to provide an opportunity for the counselor to develop her/his own conceptualization and plan.

 With these roles, Ingrid also embraces a development model of supervision where she aims to support the supervisee in the process of moving toward competence via stages.